beatsch/rust-101/BLOG.md

 ## Git Commit and Git Push

 You now have all the files you need to deploy to Netlify.
-Take a moment to commit our changes and push them up to GitHub with the following commands in your terminal:
+Take a moment to add, commit, and push your changes to GitHub with the following commands in your terminal:

 ```
+git add -A
 git commit -m "My first Netlify Site"
 git push origin master
 ```